Project Eclipse: a low-cost, accurate air quality sensing platform for cities

 Project Eclipse utilizes Azure to ingest, process, store, analyze, and visualize air quality data.
 Final raw data are available in JSON format via simple REST API, and the Urban Innovation team has developed custom R analytics, Power BI, and web visualizations to help customers monitor and get insight from the data.

 Next Generation Sensors

 The Urban Innovation team continues to work toward its goal of low cost, low-to-no power environmental sensors.
 Additional techniques under development include:

 - Computer vision analytics for camera-based sensors

 - Hybrid electro-molecular sensors

-Partnerships and Contact: Microsoft Research is developing a partnership program to deploy the Project Eclipse sensing platform in cities.
+Microsoft Research is looking to expand its partnership program to deploy the Project Eclipse sensing platform in cities.
 Contact firstname.lastname@example.org to learn more about how to participate.